Superposition (song)

 "Superposition" is a song by American alternative rock band Young the Giant, promoted as the second single off of the band's fourth album, Mirror Master.
 It was released on August 23, 2018, through Elektra Records.

 Background and recording

 Beyond the original version, two remakes were released: the first one was dubbed "Superposition (Reprise)", recorded in a single day in the Layman Drug Company Studio in Nashville, and uploaded to YouTube on January 16, 2019 while the second was named "Superposition (Reflection)" and posted online on April 12, 2019.

 On social media posts, the band has described "Superposition" as "a song about quantum physics that has defied odds".
 On the Reprise version, they stated it is "a deconstructed negative of the original: a flipper zip on the double helix".
 Furthermore, on the Reflection version, they added it "is about recognizing the constant that hides behind infinite variations".

+Unusual in modern popular music, "Superposition" prominently features the sound of a charango.

 Critical reception

 While parent album Mirror Master received mixed reviews, "Superposition" was generally well-regarded.
 Neil Yeung, of AllMusic, said it was an album highlight, "the gorgeous opener that balances alluring beats and heartfelt emotion."
 Chris Bach, of WRBB, called its lyrics "bland" but praised the "unique and dynamic instrumental", adding that it is "the centerpiece of this album".
 The "extensive physics metaphors" such as "superposition" and "black stars", plus "the atmospheric sound", were emphasized by Kerry Rork of The Chronicle.